 The Housestaff Council was founded in July 2019 to represent Housestaff with regards to education, training, facilities and resources.
 The council works closely with the UF office of GME and GME Committee, UF School of Medicine and UF Health to promote the interests of the Housestaff at large.
 Furthermore, the council was created to serve as a forum for Housestaff to discuss concerns and appropriate funding for Gator Bites, social events and resident lounges (including food).
 Each training program with residents or fellows may have a representative on the Council.
 Housestaff are nominated in early July, after which elections are held among the Council to nominate the Executive Council.

-- Vice Chair, Wellness: Kelsey Pan (Internal Medicine)
+- Co-Chairs: Kelsey Pan (Internal Medicine) and Nikhil Shah (Cardiology)

-- Vice Chair, Hospital Relations: Nikhil Shah (Cardiology)
+- Vice Chair, Hospital Relations: Kourtney Guthrie (Pediatric Critical Care)

-- At large representatives: Manuel Viamonte (Child Neurology) and Michael Damiano (Radiology)
+- At large representatives: Faraz Afridi (Pulmonary Critical Care) Michael Damiano (Radiology)

-Council meetings are held once a month and are open to all Housestaff.
+Council meetings are held once a month via Zoom and are open to all Housestaff.